puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 | --- | ----------- | --| --|
 | m1.medium | 2 CPU | 4GB Memory | 40GB Disk

+#### OS Restrictions

+RSAN will support RHEL / Debian / Ubuntu however due to the additional of PE Client tools in the installation, you are restricted to installing it on a platform with the same OS as the Primary PE Server.

 ### Beginning with rsan